-How you prepare your snacks can make the difference between an unhealthy snack and a healthy one.
+How you prepare your snacks can make the difference between an unhealthy snack and a healthy one 1.
 Fresh fruits and vegetables are healthy snacks, but if you fry them, they become unhealthy.
 Snacks that contain a lot of butter or other high-fat or high-calorie condiments aren't healthy.
 For example, a boiled egg is a healthy snack.
 If you add regular mayonnaise to make an egg salad sandwich, your snack becomes unhealthy because of the fat in the mayonnaise.
 However, if you add less than 1 tbsp. of mayonnaise made with olive oil to your egg to make egg salad, it is still healthy, as you need a small amount of healthy oil in your diet each day.

 For example, cheese with whole-grain crackers is a healthy snack as long as you use reduced-fat cheese.
 Full-fat cheese contains too much saturated fat, while and fat-free cheese may contain added sugar and salt.